sinchan-s/pyscript-exp/README.md

 # pyscript
-The files present here are for writing blog out it.
+The files present here are example files of pyscript.